The predecessor of CLC was established as a private language school by Mrs. Jennie MAK LING to teach Cantonese to expatriates in Hong Kong.

 The relocation of the down-town learning centre from Tsim Sha Tsui to Jordan.

-Prof. HOYAN Hang Fung, Carole, Associate Professor from the Department of Chinese Language and Literature, took over as the CLC Director after the retirement of Dr. WU Weiping.
+Prof. HOYAN Hang Fung, Carole, Associate Professor of the Department of Chinese Language and Literature, took over as the CLC Director after the retirement of Dr. WU Weiping.